JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 ## 4.3.
 Interface Specification

 Since the intelligent fitness system platform involves different roles and authority management, in order to ensure the privacy security of data and the efficiency of information transmission in the process of system operation, the project needs to include a special security service module, responsible for user login authentication and authority control.
-Considering that the front and back end architecture of the system is separated, and there are a series of requirements, such as authentication and security access, we chose sa-token as the security framework.
-The sa-token isa lightweight and powerful framework capable of providing efficient, flexible authentication and licensing capabilities.
-By using sa-token, we can effectively manage the permissions of different user roles, ensure the data security of the system, while ensuring the fluency of user operation and the efficiency of the authentication process, so as to support the stable operation and rapid iteration of the system.
+Considering that the front and back end architecture of the system is separated, and there are a series of requirements, such as authentication and security access, we chose token-based authentication as the security technique.
+By using token, we can effectively manage the permissions of different user roles, ensure the data security of the system, while ensuring the fluency of user operation and the efficiency of the authentication process, so as to support the stable operation and rapid iteration of the system.

 ### 4.3.1.
 Internal Interface Description